Nelson Tasman Weather Webcams

 Single lane bridges exist, some are so long they even have multiple passing bays.
 Observe and understand who has priority right of way before entering....especially ones like the single lane one on the main State Highway south of Greymouth which has a train track running through it...OK it used to, the highway now has its own dedicated road bridge, opened very appropriately by the then Minister for Transport Mr Simon Bridges....but you didn't want a disagreement with the 7:45 to Greymouth back in the good old days!

 Please be assured that all our cars have to meet the same standards for all NZ rental cars, a strict six monthly Certificate of Fitness.
 We maintain them to high standards because we also drive our loved ones around in them.
-However, whilst most of our post 1994 cars have many of the modern safety features like ABS, traction control and airbags, our older classics won’t, and neither will their braking, steering, acceleration or grip necessarily be as good or responsive as those of their more modern counterparts.
+However, whilst our modern classics have most of the modern safety features like ABS, traction control and airbags, our classic classics won't, and neither will their braking, steering, acceleration or grip necessarily be as good or responsive as those of their more modern counterparts.

 Therefore the main safety aid is you the driver, the way you drive and the decisions you take.
 We want you to have fun, but especially in the older classics which won't suffer fools gladly, please maintain extra distance between you and other vehicles, and extra time when planning certain manoeuvres.
 Please refer to our Frequently Asked Questions page for further information.